Wologman/Python_Notes/VS Code for Python.md

 - .vscode -- As above, but single folder.
 - settings.json -- A user-wide one for all settings (eg dark-mode)
 - settings.json -- Settings, prioritised for the workspace (Settings stored in the .vscode or .code-workspace  file )
-- PYTHONPATH -- [[Environment Variables]], that tell python where to look for libraries
+- PYTHONPATH -- [[Environment Variables]], that tell Python where to look for libraries
 - The interpreter path -- where VSCode looks for the python interpreter
 - .env files -- Need to be located by the settings.json file for the project, or the python plugin will automatically look in the worspace folder.
-Currently not working as documented.
+Currently, not working as documented.
 - Workspace folder -- where the .vscode file is located.
 Or multiple folders listed in .code-workspace.

 ### Bugs in VSCode